loning/the-math/docs/psi-collapse-zfc/chapter-02-zfc-subset-metamathematics.md

 - What is a "set" beyond formal manipulation?
 - How do symbols acquire semantic content?

-**The Meaning Gap**: Meaning arises from consciousness interpreting symbols, not from the symbols themselves.
-ZFC cannot formalize the consciousness that gives it meaning.
+**The Meaning Gap**: Meaning arises from observer interpreting symbols, not from the symbols themselves.
+ZFC cannot formalize the observer that gives it meaning.

 ### 2.4.2 The Act of Formalization